 }v_decl;

-declares the type struct devregs nv_decl; declares
+struct devregs nv_decl;

 struct devregs{